crowdagger/crowbook/guide/arguments.md

 `$ crowbook --lang fr --help`

-will display Crowbook's help messages in french.
+will display Crowbook's help message in french.

 > Note that this argument has nothing to do with the `lang` option
 > that you can set in the book configuration file, which specifies the
 > language *of the book*.
 This argument specifies the language of the text messages
-> that Crowbook will display while running.
+> that Crowbook will display while running, but has no effect on the generated documents.